Lacaille’s grouping of

 Norma, Circinus, and Triangulum Australe

-Nicolas Louis de Lacaille depicted three southern constellations as a group of draughtsman’s instruments consisting of a set square and ruler (l’Equerre et la Regle, now known as Norma), a pair of compasses (Circinus), and a surveyor’s level (Triangulum Australe).
+In his chart of the southern stars published in 1756, Nicolas Louis de Lacaille depicted three adjoining constellations as a group of draughtsman’s instruments.
+The three were: a set square and ruler (l’Equerre et la Regle, which Lacaille Latinized to Norma on the second edition of his chart in 1763); a drawing compass (le Compas, subsequently Circinus); and a surveyor’s level (Triangulum Australe or le Niveau).
 Norma and Circinus were Lacaille’s own inventions but Triangulum Australe was an earlier invention of Keyser and de Houtman which Lacaille adapted for the purpose.
-The historian R. H. Allen mistakenly transferred the name “niveau” (meaning level) from Lacaille’s Triangulum Australe and applied it to Norma.
-This illustration is from Jean Fortin’s Atlas Céleste, a French version of John Flamsteed’s Atlas Coelestis.
-(Image © Ian Ridpath.)
+In his book Star Names the historian R. H. Allen mistakenly transferred the name ‘niveau’ (meaning level) from Lacaille’s Triangulum Australe and applied it to Norma.